Skip to main content

 Will SAP assessors need new qualifications for HEM?

-The government has not yet confirmed the final qualification requirements.
-However, the significantly increased data requirements and the shift to ECaaS mean that assessors will need training on the new methodology, data collection processes, and the ECaaS platform.
-Certification bodies are expected to update their training programmes ahead of the FHS coming into force.
+The government estimates SAP assessors will need approximately 44 hours of training to familiarise themselves with HEM and the new FHS requirements.
+Assessors will access ECaaS through their existing accreditation schemes, which will issue secure credentials.
+The significantly increased data requirements mean training must cover the new methodology, data collection processes, and the ECaaS platform.
+Certification bodies are expected to update their programmes ahead of the FHS coming into force in March 2027.

 What is ECaaS and how does it affect assessors?